jg-digital-media/clickable_photo_list/readme.md

     </div>
 ```

+## How to Add records

 You can add any number of additional keys and values to each individual photo.
 You can also add new photos to the list.
-The project will require the filepath and caption keys to be used.
+The project will require the `filepath` and `caption` keys to be used.

 To generate the list, embed the caption text you'd like to serve as the image title into a list element.